lomigmegard/akka-http-cors/README.md

 #### allowedMethods
 `Seq[HttpMethod]` with default value `Seq(GET, POST, HEAD, OPTIONS)`.

-List of methods allowed by the CORS filter.
-Controls the content of the `Access-Control-Allow-Methods` response header.
-From the [W3C page](https://www.w3.org/TR/cors/#access-control-max-age-response-header):
+List of methods that can be used when making an actual request.
+The list is returned as part of the `Access-Control-Allow-Methods` preflight response header.

-> The `Access-Control-Allow-Methods` header indicates, as part of the response to a preflight request, which methods can be used during the actual request.  — _W3C_

 The preflight request will be rejected if the `Access-Control-Request-Method` header's method is not part of the list.